neyer/dewDrop/README.md

   dewDrop is a simple formal language for use on social networks.

+  anyone can make statements in dewDrop, and anyone can aggregate those statements to reach conclusions using all the knowledge of their social graph. only the people you trust - directly or transitively - will have their statements weighted.

 # why

   Online harrassment is a serious problem.
 Sensitive discussions about important topics are easily derailed by trolls.
 In addition to runining the experience of a person discussing anything online, trolls can claim to be a member of any group or support any ideology, giving a non-affiliated group a bad name through false flag techniques.